Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartDisplay<br>
 Default value : 1<br>
 <br>
 Usage : The 'pedal assitance switch' will force you to push the escooter to start the engine.
-If you don't push the scooter, the throttle is not effective.<br>
+If you don't push the scooter, the throttle is not effective.
+The motor will engage as soon as 1km/h is reached.<br>

 ### ABS enabled
 Valid configuration : SmartDisplay<br>
 Default value : 0<br>
 <br>
-Usage : Enable the Anti-lock braking system (not advised, not well implemented on most escooters)<br>
+Usage : Enable the anti-lock electric braking system (not advised, not well implemented on most escooters),<br>

 ### Display brightness
 Valid configuration : SmartDisplay<br>